-First 21-year-old Thomas Hearns took on former welterweight champion Angel Espada.
-What should have been a competitive battle proved a mismatch.
-Hearns dominated and battered the obviously over-the-hill Espada, knocking him down twice in the third round and again in the fourth, prompting the referee to stop the fight and a chant of “We Want Leonard!” to reverberate through the new arena’s rafters, a reference of course to Sugar Ray Leonard, the new welterweight champion and the other young star in the division.
+First 21-year-old Thomas Hearns took on former welterweight champion Angel Espada and what should have been a competitive battle proved to be a mismatch.
+Hearns dominated and battered the obviously over-the-hill Espada, knocking him down twice in the third round and again in the fourth, prompting both the referee to stop the fight and the crowd to start up a chant of “We Want Leonard!
+We Want Leonard!” which reverberated through the new arena’s rafters, a reference of course to Sugar Ray Leonard, the new welterweight world champion and the other young star in the division.

 Then lightweight Hilmer Kenty, a stablemate of Hearns, climbed into the ring to challenge Venezuelan Ernesto Espana for the WBA world title.
-It had been almost two decades since an American had worn the lightweight crown and with only 16 pro bouts to his credit, Kenty appeared to most an unlikely champion.
-Espana was experienced, accomplished, the successor to Roberto Duran, while Kenty was a relative novice.
+It had been almost two decades since an American had worn the lightweight crown and with only sixteen pro bouts to his credit, Kenty appeared to most an unlikely champion.
+Espana was experienced, accomplished, and appeared to be the successor to Roberto Duran, while Kenty was a relative novice.
 Few thought he could stand up to Espana’s powerful right hand and he and his trainer Emanuel Steward, owner of the famed Kronk Gym, talked openly about wanting to box defensively and use the ring to stay away from the champion’s power.
-Kenty came in to the match as a five-to-one underdog.
+Young Hilmer Kenty came in to the match as a five-to-one underdog.

 And yet, when the bell rang, and with Joe Louis himself a spectator, the supposed “novice” charged Espana, willingly engaging in a slugfest.
 All the pre-fight talk of wanting to carefully box the champion turned out to be a ruse, a psych job.
 Instead of sticking and moving like Willie Pep, Kenty swarmed all over his opponent like Jake LaMotta.